electronicarts/fonttik/README.md

 - AppSettings configuration for how the tool should function:
 	- DetectionBackend: Fonttik supports the EAST and DB (differential binarization) backends from OpenCV.
-	- SaveLuminanceMap: whether to save the luminance map generated when processing the image;
 	- SaveTextboxOutline: whether to save the resulting images with the textboxes indicating if each textbox passed the guidelines test.
 	- TextboxOutlineColors: Sets of RGB values (0 to 255) for the different results the tool can output.
-	- SaveSeparateTextboxes: whether to save separately each of the textboxes recognized as image files.
-	- SaveHistograms: whether to generate and save luminance histograms for each textbox recognized.
-	- SaveRawTextboxOutline: whether to generate an image with the textboxes as recognized by EAST with no additional processing.
-	- SaveLuminanceMasks: whether to save to a file the different masks used for luminance testing.
 	- UseTextRecognition: whether to use text recognition.
 If deactivated execution will be faster but character width won't be measured.
 	- UseDPI: Whether to compare measurements to DPI-based guidelines or resolution-based guidelines.
 	- TargetDPI: Only used if UseDPI is set to true.
 Determine the target DPI of the image to be tested.
 	- TargetResolution: Only used if UseDPI is set to false and TargetResolution's value is different to 0.
 Useful if you want to analyze a cropped image and want to set its source resolution.
 	- SaveLogs: Whether to create the txt log file at the end of execution.
-	- PrintValuesOnResults: Whether to print the obtained measurements to the side of detected text boxes in the image output to facilitate reviewing.
+	- PrintResultValues: Whether to print the obtained measurements to the side of detected text boxes in the image output to facilitate reviewing.
-	- FramesToSkip: When processing video, set how many frames to skip between checks.
-With high framerates it may not be useful to check all frames as a human takes more than one frame to read text present.
-	- VideoImageOutputInterval: Sets the frame interval to wait between video frames to export an image of a failing frame.
-For example, if processing a 30 fps video and -     VideoImageOutputInterval is set to 30 it'll export one failing frame of the video each second so it can be better looked at by testers.
-Exported frames can be found in the same    folder as the results and have their frame number in the filename.
-By default set to 0 (deactivated).
-		- Important!
-If videoImageOutputInterval is set to a value smaller than FramesToSkip you can get exported frames that have repeat and inaccurate values.
 	- FocusMask: Start and finish width and height in a range of 0 to 1 of the part of the image that is to be recognized.
 By default the whole image is processed.
 	- IgnoreMask: Regions to be ignored when processing the image.
 Format is the same as FocusMask.
+	- SizeByLine: Try to infer textlines and calculate the text size based in lines and not single words.
+(WIP)
+	- AnalysisWaitSeconds: Seconds to wait between each frame analysis in video mode.
+Defaults to 0 (analysing everyframe).
 - TextRecognition configuration for the models used for text recognition:
 	- RecognitionModel: Name of the file for a trained neural network to be used for text recognition.
 	- DecodeType: Sets the decoding method of translating the network output into string, can be 'CTC-greedy' or 'CTC-prefix-beam-search'.